DivyanshuCh07/DivyanshuCh07/README.md

   - Machine Learning

 ## About Me
 I'm deeply interested in exploring the intersection of technology and humanity, particularly in the fields of AI and ML.
 I love to dive into challenging problems and find creative solutions.
-Apart from coding, I enjoy [mention any hobbies or interests outside of tech if you'd like].
+Apart from coding, I have a good interest in chess, cricket and reading novels.

 ## Get in Touch
 Feel free to connect with me on www.linkedin.com/in/divyanshu-choudhary-b73801251.
 I'm always open to collaborations, discussions, and new opportunities!